golang/proposal/design/56345-structured-logging.md

     or Float64.
 The width of the original numeric type is not preserved.

-    Given a time.Time or time.Duration value, AnyValue returns a Value of kind TimeKind or DurationKind.
+    Given a time.Time or time.Duration value, AnyValue returns a Value of kind KindTime or KindDuration.
 The monotonic time is not preserved.

-    For nil, or values of all other types, including named types whose underlying type is numeric, AnyValue returns a value of kind AnyKind.
+    For nil, or values of all other types, including named types whose underlying type is numeric, AnyValue returns a value of kind KindAny.

 func BoolValue(v bool) Value
     BoolValue returns a Value for a bool.